Temporomandibular joint

 In anatomy, the temporomandibular joints (TMJ) are the two joints connecting the jawbone to the skull.
-It is a bilateral synovial articulation between the temporal bone of the skull above and the mandible below; it is from these bones that its name is derived.
-This joint is unique in that it is a bilateral joint that functions as one unit.
-Since the TMJ is connected to the mandible, the right and left joints must function together and therefore are not independent of each other.
+It is a bilateral synovial articulation between the temporal bone of the skull above and the condylar process of mandible below; it is from these bones that its name is derived.
+The joints are unique in their bilateral function, being connected via the mandible.

 Structure

 The main components are the joint capsule, articular disc, mandibular condyles, articular surface of the temporal bone, temporomandibular ligament, stylomandibular ligament, sphenomandibular ligament, and lateral pterygoid muscle.

 Capsule

 The articular capsule (capsular ligament) is a thin, loose envelope, attached above to the circumference of the mandibular fossa and the articular tubercle immediately in front; below, to the neck of the condyle of the mandible.
 Its loose attachment to the neck of the mandible allows for free movement.